Scottish National Party: Members of the Scottish Parliament

 The SNP has formed the Scottish Government since 2007.
 As of May 2024, the Cabinet of the Scottish Government is as follows:

 Parliament of the United Kingdom

 Members of Parliament

-The SNP hold a majority of Scottish seats in the House of Commons, and does not take seats in the House of Lords.
-As of December 2022, the SNP frontbench team in the House of Commons is as follows.
+Following the 2024 general election, the SNP holds nine seats in the House of Commons.
+The SNP frontbench team in the House of Commons is as follows.

-Local Government
+Local government

 Councillors

-The SNP had 453 councillors in Local Government elected from the 2022 Scottish local elections.
+The SNP had 453 councillors in local government elected from the 2022 Scottish local elections.